 - But, to remove this particular dash panel you have to remove EVERY upper and lower dash panel from both the drivers and passenger side since they layer upon each other.
 OMG!

-- Along the way you will break 20 or so ‘single use only’ plastic clips.
+- Along the way you will yank out 18 or so ‘single use only’ plastic fir tree clips.

 With all those elements out of the way, you can finally drop the headliner down and remove it from the car to have it re-glued.
 There is an easier way….